Atlantic University Sport: Full members

-Single-sport members
+Former members

 The AUS accepted its first ever single-sport member at the start of the 2017–18 school year, when the Bishop's Gaiters football team transferred from the Réseau du sport étudiant du Québec (RSEQ).
+However, on November 24, 2025, citing rising costs in interprovincial travels between Quebec and Atlantic Canada, the AUS announced that Bishop's will leave the conference to return to the RSEQ.